OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/5 August 2017.md

 - Trump exposed corruption in the media and **Deep State** despite not achieving his goals.
 - Trump likely will not succeed in his mission.
 - Chances of impeachment are "even."
-- More likely than assassination is a convenient death due to stress.
 - USA is close to the verge of **revolution**.
 - Public awareness of media and political corruption has grown under Trump.
 - Some people ignore the Deep State exposure because of personal hatred for Trump.